Attendees of last January’s Basic Banjo camp recently exchanged emails about their progress. Keith P. from Maryland wrote:

 My biggest challenge is to play the breaks in a full-speed jam without choking.
 It is really hard to play the banjo with both hands around your own neck.
 I’m not entirely confident enough to jump in when jams go at the typical blistering speed.
 But a few months back I decided to take matters into my own hands and organized a slow jam once a month where 6 or 7 of us get together.
 We’ve been meeting for the past 4 or 5 months on my back patio.
 I do OK there and we are all getting better.
 It’s a lot of fun, too.

-Your email makes a teacher proud.
-It’s amazing to me to think back to you less than a year and a half ago at the Merlefest jam camp.
-You couldn’t keep time on your breaks, clutched regularly and were understandably frustrated.
-I remember how determined you were, though, and knowing you had served in the Marines, strongly suspected you would win the battle.
+Keith, Your e-mail makes a teacher proud.
+I think back to less than a year and a half ago at the Merlefest jam camp: You couldn’t keep time on the few breaks you’d practiced so much, clutched often and were quite understandably frustrated.
+But I noted you had served in the Marines and strongly suspected you had the determination to win the battle.

 You’re very much on the right path, and your having organized a jam shows the kind of proactivity that is typical of those who see the quickest results.

 Re the “choking in a jam” problem, I suggest you:

 1. Practice going from back-up on a song into the solo, while vividly imagining you’re at a high level jam, and this is the time that counts.If you imagine vividly enough, you’ll give yourself an adrenaline jolt.
 Imagine being stared at by the best/ grumpiest picker in the jam, just as you’re starting your break, as that’s the kind of distraction that can derail you.
 Keep doing that exercise backup/break/back-up/break until the break becomes reliable.